Index

 Life expectancy can also be calculated for other ages, for instance, life expectancy at age 65 years is often reported.
 This will be more of a measure of the expectation of life as it is likely that the age-specific mortality rates over the next 15-20 years will be similar to the current age-specific mortality rates (assuming nothing dramatic happens to the current mortality rates such as a change due to a war, pandemic, miraculous medical intervention, etc).

 However, life expectancy does not measure the quality of life.
 For this reason, Healthy Life Expectancy is calculated, using a statistical model to estimate the length of life expectancy likely to be lived in ‘good health’.
 This measure is the overarching indicator used within the Public Health Outcomes Framework published by the Office for Health Improvement and Disparities.
+From health surveys, men and women are asked about their health status to obtain the prevalence of ‘in good health’, and this is incorporated into the life expectancy calculations for each age group.

 A related measure is disability adjusted life years (DALYs) which is a measure of overall disease burden, and broadly speaking is defined as the number of years of life lost due to ill health, disability or death.
 Medical conditions with high DALYs are conditions which impact on quality of life substantially for a long period of time.